mkzia/eas503-book/_sources/chapters/intro.md

    - Install Microsoft Visual Studio Code, from [website](https://code.visualstudio.com/).
    - If you have Windows, install Python 3.11 from the App store.

-Please note that an invitation granting you access to Codio and Piazza will be sent prior to the first lecture.
-Ensure you accept these invitations, as they are crucial for your participation and success in the course.

 :::{note}
 This website will undergo regular updates throughout the semester.
 :::